Orientable and negative orientable sequences: Negative orientable sequences

 \subsection{Enumerating \texorpdfstring{$n$}{n}-tuples with given pseudoweight}

 Lemma~\ref{lemma:NOS-generaln} means that it is of interest to know the value of $r_{q,n,s}$.
-Observe that if $q$ is even $r_{q,n,s}$ is only defined for integer values $s$, and if $q$ is odd it is only defined when $s$ is a multiple of 0.5.
+If $q$ is even then $r_{q,n,s}$ is only defined for integer values $s$, and if $q$ is odd it is only defined when $s$ is a multiple of 0.5.
+We have the following elementary result.